 Ultimately, this approach—of clarifying the Intel factors to require notice and properly placing the burden on the applicant—is a far preferable way to prevent misuse of Section 1782 than drawing an artificial and ill-defined line between “public” and “private” arbitrations.
 Indeed, that line does not stand up to the reality of modern international arbitration.
 On the contrary, because virtually all international arbitration is conducted within the framework of international treaties or other intergovernmental agreements, the line between “public” and “private” arbitral proceedings is an illusory one.
 Any effort to articulate such a line would illogically exclude many commercial arbitrations from Section 1782’s reach while leaving materially indistinguishable proceedings—such as investor-state arbitrations—within the statute’s bounds.
 The more logical and practical approach, in light of the years of experience since Intel, is to clarify and strengthen the Intel analysis for all Section 1782 proceedings.

 Civil procedure, transnational litigation, private international law, public international law, discovery, evidence, international arbitration, Supreme Court of the United States, SCOTUS, Intel Corp. v.
 Advanced Medical Devices, Inc., 28 U.S.C. § 1782

 Wang, Yanbai Andrea and McGinley, Michael H., "Servotronics, Inc. v.
 Rolls-Royce PLC and The Boeing Company: Brief of Professor Yanbai Andrea Wang as Amicus Curiae in Support of Neither Party" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2310.